dcmox/moxysolve/README.md

 # moxysolve
-An experimental algorithm meant to solve the algorithm between any input/output

 Some people say it can't be done, I say it can be turned into a SaaS product.
 A person's belief is their greatest limiting factor to accomplishing anything, no matter how intelligent.

 ## Problem